syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 <img src="blob:http://blazor.syncfusion.com/3ab56a6e-ec0d-490f-85a5-f0aeb0ad8879" >

 ```
-> If you want to insert a lot of tiny images in the editor and don't want a specific physical location for saving images, you can opt to save format as `Base64`.
+> If you want to insert many tiny images in the editor and don't want a specific physical location for saving images, opt to save the format as `Base64`.

 #### Restrict image upload based on size

-By using the Rich text editor's [RichTextEditorEvents.OnImageUploading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorEvents.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorEvents_OnImageUploadSuccess) event, you can get the image size before uploading and restrict the image to upload, when the given image size is greater than the allowed size.
+By using the Rich text editor's [RichTextEditorEvents.OnImageUploading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorEvents.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorEvents_OnImageUploadSuccess)event, get the image size before uploading and restrict the image to upload, when the given image size is greater than the allowed size.

-In the following, the image size has been validated before uploading and determined whether the image has been uploaded or not.
+In the following code, the image size has been validated before uploading and determined whether the image has been uploaded or not.

 {% tabs %}
 {% highlight razor %}